Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 </div>

 <!--
-- Ken Thompson, who co-created Unix, was a researcher on the Multics project.
 - He believed that computers or AI should enhance human intelligence, not replace it.
+- He funded Project MAC, which was a research project that led to the development of Multics, a time-sharing operating system.
+It was the first time-sharing operating system that was developed.
 - He helped fund projects that contributed to GUIs, the mouse, and the internet.
 His contributions were mostly in form of ideas and funding.
+- Ken Thompson, who co-created Unix, was a researcher on the Multics project.
+- His paper "The Computer as a Communication Device" was the first to talk about the idea of computers as communication tools.
+He envisioned a world where people could communicate with each other through computers.
+He was talking about Facetime, MSN Messenger, Zoom, Slack, Twitter, Reddit, Alias, Wikipedia, and Sketchpad.
+- Remember how I said he helped fund projects that contributed to GUI, the mouse?
+Now let's see how those came about.
 -->

 ---